Manage your health by phone or video (Community Virtual Care)

 When this service can help

-• Are living with a serious illness and want support to live as well as you can at home
+• Are living with a serious, progressive, or life-limiting illness and want support to manage your health and quality of life at home

-• Are a family caregiver and need support for stress, questions, or planning
+• Are a family caregiver and want emotional support and help building coping skills

 This service is not a replacement for hospitalization or physician visits.